kazaamjt/BlogContent/base/part_1.md

 New-NetFirewallRule -Name sshd -DisplayName 'OpenSSH Server (sshd)' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22
 ```

-Finaly, I created a new Virtual Switch (type = Internal, name = BackBone).
+Finally, I created a new Virtual Switch (type = Internal, name = BackBone).
 I switched the WinServer network adapter to this switch at this point.

 ## Installing and configuring the pfSense box

 The installation of pfSense is pretty straight-forward these days, so nothing much to note here.
 Some Operating systems can are secure boot capable, but pfSense is currently not one of those.
-After the instalation is done, be sure to remove the virtual cd-drive and change the boot order to boot from disk first.
+After the installation is done, be sure to remove the virtual cd-drive and change the boot order to boot from disk first.

 Now, the first thing I'm going to do is change the IP addresses on both network adapters.
 For now I'm not using any IPv6, but I will come back to that later.